-Our business model is singularly focused on the development and implementation of complex supply chain software solutions that are designed to optimize supply chain effectiveness and efficiency for our customers.
+Our business model is singularly focused on the development and implementation of complex supply chain commerce software solutions that are designed to optimize supply chain effectiveness and efficiency for our customers.
 We have three principal sources of revenue:

-- licenses of our supply chain software;
+· licenses of our supply chain software;

-- professional services, including solutions planning and implementation, related consulting, customer training, and customer support services and software enhancements (collectively, "services"); and

-- hardware sales and other revenue.
+- professional services, including solutions planning and implementation, related consulting, customer training, and customer support services and software enhancements (collectively, "services"); and - hardware sales and other revenue.

-In 2012, we generated \$376.2 million in total revenue, with a revenue mix of: license revenue 16%; services revenue 76%; and hardware and other revenue 8%.
+In 2013, we generated \$414.5 million in total revenue, with a revenue mix of: license revenue 15%; services revenue 76%; and hardware and other revenue 9%.

-We manage our business based on three geographic regions: North America and Latin America (Americas), Europe, Middle East, and Africa (EMEA), and Asia Pacific (APAC).
+We manage our business based on three geographic regions: Americas, EMEA, and APAC.
 Geographic revenue is based on the location of the sale.
-Our international revenue was approximately \$104.4 million, \$90.7 million, and \$80.7 million for the years ended December 31, 2012, 2011, and 2010, respectively, which represents approximately 28%, 28%, and 27% of our total revenue for the years ended December 31, 2012, 2011, and 2010, respectively.
+Our international revenue was approximately \$110.8 million, \$104.4 million, and \$90.7 million for the years ended December 31, 2013, 2012, and 2011, respectively, which represents approximately 27%, 28%, and 28% of our total revenue for the years ended December 31, 2013, 2012, and 2011, respectively.
 International revenue includes all revenue derived from sales to customers outside the United States.
-At December 31, 2012, we employed approximately 2,400 employees worldwide, of which 1,130 employees are based in the Americas, 170 employees in EMEA, and 1,100 employees in APAC (including India).
+At December 31, 2013, we employed approximately 2,530 employees worldwide, of which 1,160 employees are based in the Americas, 170 employees in EMEA, and 1,200 employees in APAC (including India).
 We have offices in Australia, China, France, India, Japan, the Netherlands, Singapore, and the United Kingdom, as well as representatives in Mexico and reseller partnerships in Latin America, Eastern Europe, the Middle East, South Africa, and Asia.